Boeing 787 Dreamliner: Accidents and incidents without fatalities

-On September 28, 2013, Norwegian Long Haul decided to take one of its two 787s in its fleet at the time out of service after the two aircraft broke down on more than six occasions in September.
-The company planned to lease an Airbus A340 for its long-haul operations while the 787 is returned to Boeing for repair.

 On November 22, 2013, Boeing issued an advisory to airlines using General Electric GEnx engines on 787 and 747-8 aircraft to avoid flying near high-level thunderstorms due to an increased risk of icing on the engines.
 The problem was caused by a buildup of ice crystals just behind the main fan causing a brief loss of thrust on six occasions.

 On January 21, 2014, a Norwegian Air Shuttle 787 experienced a fuel leak which caused a 19-hour delay to a flight from Bangkok to Oslo.
 The leak became known to pilots only after it was pointed out by concerned passengers.
 It was found later that a faulty valve was responsible.
 This fuel leak is one of numerous problems experienced by Norwegian Air Shuttle's 787 fleet.
 Mike Fleming, Boeing's vice president for 787 support and services, subsequently met with executives of Norwegian Air Shuttle and expressed Boeing's commitment to improving the 787's dispatch reliability, "we're not satisfied with where the airplane is today, flying at a fleet average of 98 percent...The 777 today flies at 99.4 percent...and that's the benchmark that the 787 needs to attain."

-In March 2016 the FAA accelerated the release of an airworthiness directive in response to reports indicating that in certain weather conditions "erroneous low airspeed may be displayed..."
+In March 2016, the FAA accelerated the release of an airworthiness directive in response to reports indicating that in certain weather conditions "erroneous low airspeed may be displayed..."
 There was concern "abrupt pilot control inputs in this condition could exceed the structural capability of the airplane."
 Pilots were told not to apply "large, abrupt control column inputs" in the event of an "unrealistic" drop in displayed airspeed.

-On April 22, 2016, the FAA issued an airworthiness directive following a January 29 incident in which a General Electric GEnx-1B PIP2 engine suffered damage and non-restartable power loss while flying at an altitude of 20,000 feet.
+On April 22, 2016, the FAA issued an airworthiness directive following a January 29, 2016 incident in which a General Electric GEnx-1B PIP2 engine suffered damage and non-restartable power loss while flying at an altitude of 20,000 feet.
 The damage is thought to have been caused by a fan imbalance resulting from fan ice shedding.

-On June 18, 2021, a British Airways 787-8, registration G-ZBJB, spontaneously suffered a nose gear collapse at London Heathrow Airport while stationary at Stand 583.
-Photographs circulated after the incident showed the aircraft resting on its nose, with some damage to its nose gear door.
-No passengers were on board, and the flight was in the process of being loaded with cargo for a cargo-only flight from Heathrow to Frankfurt Airport at the time of the incident.
-The incident is currently being investigated by the UK's Air Accidents Investigation Branch (AAIB).
+On March 11, 2024, LATAM Airlines Flight 800 experienced a sudden drop in altitude, resulting in 50 injuries to those aboard and 12 with serious injuries being hospitalized.
+As of March 13, 2024, the cause is still under investigation.

+On January 24, 2025, United Airlines Flight 613, a Boeing 787‑8 registered N27903, operating from Lagos, Nigeria to Washington Dulles, US, experienced a sudden and unexpected altitude drop over Ivory Coast airspace.
+The autopilot disengaged following the failure of both inertial reference units (IRUs), prompting a rapid descent that injured 38 individuals (including four passengers and two crew members seriously).
+The aircraft returned safely to Lagos.
+The US National Transportation Safety Board (NTSB) launched a joint investigation with Nigerian authorities.
+A preliminary report released in March 2025 confirmed the IRU malfunction as the likely cause.